homerjed/sbgm/README.md

 Implementation and extension of [Score-Based Generative Modeling through Stochastic Differential Equations (Song++20)](https://arxiv.org/abs/2011.13456) and [Maximum Likelihood Training of Score-Based Diffusion Models (Song++21)](https://arxiv.org/abs/2101.09258) in `jax` and `equinox`.

+> [!WARNING]
 > :building_construction: Note this repository is under construction, expect changes. :building_construction:

 ### Score-based diffusion models

+Diffusion models are deep hierarchical models for data that use neural networks to model the reverse of a diffusion process that adds a sequence of noise perturbations to the data.
+Modern cutting-edge diffusion models express both the forward and reverse diffusion processes as a Stochastic Differential Equation (SDE).

 For any SDE of the form